sidx1024/react-jitter/README.md

 ## Motivation

 Unnecessary re-renders are a common source of performance issues in React applications.
 When a component re-renders, it can be difficult to trace the root cause.
-Was it a state change?
-A new prop value?
-A context update?
-React''s developer tools can tell you that a component re-rendered, but not always why.
+React Profiler reports "Hook 7 changed" but not the name of hook or what exactly changed.
+It also does not provide anything useful for context changes and it just says "Context changed".

 Existing tools like `why-did-you-render` require you to manually whitelist the hooks and components you want to track.
 This is impractical in large codebases where you want to monitor everything without tedious configuration.
-Others, like `react-scan`, are excellent for a high-level overview but don''t pinpoint the exact cause of a re-render.
-Even the official React Profiler can be frustrating when it reports anonymous hooks or contexts.
+Others, like `react-scan`, are excellent for a high-level overview but does not report hook changes.

-React Jitter solves these problems by instrumenting your code at build time with a lightweight SWC plugin.
-This approach has minimal performance overhead and requires no changes to your component code.
+React Jitter solves these problems by instrumenting your code at build time with an SWC plugin.
 It tells you the exact hook that caused a re-render and shows you the previous and current values so you can see exactly what changed.

-- **Precise**: Know the exact hook and value that triggered a re-render.
-- **Easy to Use**: No changes to your code are required.

 ## Getting Started